AGI Requires a Coordination Layer on Top of Pattern Repositories: Phase Transitions: Patterns to Cognition

-\item \textbf{Effective density support $\rho_d$.} Estimate how concentrated support is around the chosen solution under the current anchors.
-For classification, this is the log-probability margin between the best and second-best token.
-For open-ended reasoning, we use \textbf{Self-Consistency}:

-where $N$ is the number of sampled reasoning paths (casts of the net) and $|C_{maj}|$ is the size of the dominant consensus cluster.
-High $\rho_d$ implies the ``bait'' has successfully recruited a stable mode in the output distribution. \end{itemize}

-\paragraph{A sigmoid link for regime engagement.} UCCT predicts \emph{threshold-like performance flips}: when $S$ crosses a task-dependent critical value, behavior changes sharply.
-We model the probability that an anchored, goal-directed regime engages with a calibrated logistic surrogate:

-Here $\theta$ is a task-dependent threshold and $\alpha$ controls transition sharpness.
-Below threshold ($S\ll\theta$), behavior is prior-driven; near threshold ($S\approx\theta$), small changes in $S$ can flip outcomes; above threshold ($S\gg\theta$), the anchored regime is robust.

-\paragraph{Fitting the transition parameters.} Given measured $S$ across instances, we fit Eq.~\eqref{eq:phase} by labeling runs as ``System-2'' when they satisfy an operational criterion (e.g., constraint satisfaction, verified citations, and stability under perturbations such as $d_r \le \epsilon$), and then estimating $(\alpha,\theta)$ via logistic regression.
-Discriminating tests vary $k$ (anchor budget), anchor quality, and perturbation strength to evaluate whether $S$ predicts regime shifts in reliability and stability.
+\paragraph{Measurement recipe.} Each term of Eq.~\eqref{eq:anchoring_score} is estimated from observable quantities: the anchoring budget $k$ counts admitted anchors, mismatch $d_r$ comes from output sensitivity under perturbation, and effective support $\rho_d$ from self-consistency across sampled reasoning paths.
+This makes $S$ empirically testable; full measurement formulas are given in the companion UCCT paper~\cite{ucct2025}.

+\paragraph{Max-$S$ selection: the threshold is derived, not posited.} \ucct{} does not posit a critical value that $S$ must exceed.
+Behavior is governed by \emph{Max-$S$ selection}.
+For a given query, the candidate latent rules are the target rule $P_T$ that the anchors recruit and the pretrained prior $P_{\mathrm{prior}}$; the model executes whichever carries the larger score.
+Behavior tips when the target overtakes the prior, that is, when the gap

+changes sign.
+The decision boundary is $\Delta S = 0$: a comparison between two scores, not a fitted parameter.
+The budget term $-\gamma\log k$ is part of the score being maximized, a BIC-style penalty on anchor spend, not a separate cutoff.

+\paragraph{Over-baiting: more anchors are not always better.} The budget cost $\gamma\log k$ grows without bound while effective support $\rho_d$ saturates, so $S(P_T)$ is not monotone in the anchor budget.
+Figure~\ref{fig:phase_transition} traces this: $S(P_T)$ rises as anchors accumulate, peaks at an optimal budget $k^\star$, then declines, because past $k^\star$ additional context costs more than it contributes.
+Three regimes follow from the Max-$S$ comparison.
+With too few anchors the target never overtakes the prior (Zone~1).
+In an intermediate band the target wins, $\Delta S>0$ (Zone~2).
+With excessive anchoring the cost term pulls $S(P_T)$ back below the prior, and the prior reclaims control (Zone~3).
+The transition is set by a comparison of two scores, with no external threshold.

-\paragraph{Why this supports the ``pattern repositories are necessary'' claim.} In UCCT, higher $\rho_d$ raises $S$, enlarging the region of conditions under which anchoring succeeds.
-This is the key point for the broader argument of this paper: if thresholded reconfiguration is a general route to flexible competence, then a rich substrate of latent patterns is an enabling condition, not a defect.
-The phase-transition lens clarifies why dismissing LLMs as ``mere pattern matching'' misses what pattern repositories enable: discrete regime changes under small, structured interventions.
+\paragraph{Why pattern repositories are necessary.} A rich substrate is not a defect but the enabling condition for anchor-driven regime change.
+Dismissing LLMs as ``mere pattern matching'' misses what pattern repositories make possible: discrete regime shifts under small, structured interventions.